 Obstructive

-41. How to improve lung volume with restrictive disease?
+41. How can you improve a patient’s lung volume when they have a restrictive lung disease?

 Perform lung expansion therapy